CleanMachine1/Python-Code/README.md

 I am always looking for helpful crititism with my code or just suggestions for more EXAMPLE pieces

-If you wish to add some comments, please use [this link](https://github.com/CleanMachine1/Python-Code/issues) and create an "issue"
+If you wish to add some comments, please use [this link](https://github.com/CleanMachine1/Python-Code/issues) and create an "issue" and I will review it accordingly

+Regards,
+        CleanMachine1